meta-skin/metaskin_natelec/README.md

 ```

 # Runnig code
-Our training steps are divided into two seperate parts: 1.
+Our training steps are divided into two separate parts: 1.
 TD-C Learning, 2.
 Rapid Adaptation
-We provide codes and experiment environments for adopting our learning method, including data parsing, training code, and basic UI for collecting few-shot demonstration and making real-time inference.
+We provide codes and experiment environments for adopting our learning method, including data parsing, training code, and basic UI for collecting few-shot demonstrations and making real-time inferences.

 ## TD-C Learning
 TD-C learning is an unsupervised learning method that utilizes jittering signal augmentation and time-dependent contrastive learning to learn sensor representations with unlabeled random motion data.
-Here we show data format used to run our code and how to run our code with sample unlabeled data.
+Here we show the data format used to run our code and how to run our code with sample unlabeled data.

 ### 1. Prepare unlabeled dataset
 To run the code, first prepare byte-encoded pickle files containing sensor signals in a dictionary data structure with key 'sensor' and value sequential sensor signals: {'sensor': array(s1, s2, ....)}
-Our code will read and parse all pickle files in ./data/train_data with above dictionary format.
+Our code will read and parse all pickle files in ./data/train_data with the above dictionary format.

 ### 2. Change hyperparameters
 We found out that the best-performing window size and data embedding size are dependent on the total amount of data, data collection frequency, and so on.
 You can change different hyperparameter settings by simply modifying values in params.py file.